spencer-brooks/spencer-brooks.github.io/index.md

 ---

 ## Standardized Test Prep
-I tutor for **all sections** of standardized tests including the following:
+I tutor for **all sections** of standardized tests, including the following:
+- College admissions tests
+  - PSAT/NMSQT
-- College admissions tests: PSAT/NMSQT, SAT and ACT, including extensive experience on the **new digital SAT**
+  - SAT and ACT, including extensive experience on the **new digital SAT**
-- Middle school and high school entrance exams (ISEE/SSAT -- middle and upper level/grades 6-11, HSPT for Catholic schools, Chicago Public Schools HSAT)
+- Middle school and high school entrance exams
+  - ISEE/SSAT -- middle and upper level/grades 6-11
+  - HSPT for Catholic schools
+  - Chicago Public Schools HSAT

 My students have gone on to attend numerous selective high schools, colleges, and universities.